encoredev/encore/README.md

 - **[Built-in DevOps](https://encore.dev/docs/introduction#a-developer-experience-designed-to-help-you-stay-in-the-flow):** Run `git push encore` to build, test, provision the necessary cloud infrastructure, and deploy.

+- **Automated IAM Management:** Principle of least privilege security is implemented by default.

 - **[Provision environments automatically](https://encore.dev/docs/deploy/environments):** Deploy to unlimited dev/preview/cloud environments in without code changes.
 Encore provisions the necessary infrastructure and ensures environments stay in sync.

 - **[Deploy to your own cloud](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your cloud in AWS or GCP, using best practices like least-privileges security.